jedisct1/libaegis/README.md

 zig build -Drelease
 ```

-The library is installed in the `zig-out/lib` folder.
+The library and headers are installed in the `zig-out` folder.

-Public inludes are in the `src/include` folder.

 ### Compilation with `cmake`: